hsablonniere/markleft/labs-md/think-tank.md

 ### Ideas

 * Simultaneous keypress (drive an turn at the same time).
+Trye to find out how and ask if you're lost.
+* A secret konami code.
 * Customize the map, look at the available images.
 * Customize the map, look at the available images.
 * Add sounds.